holy-way/nlp-study/cleaning_normalization/cleaning_and_normalization.md

 Cleaning is conducted before and after tokenization.
 It can be done through the projects.

-# 1. (normalization) Unifying words based on rules
+# 1. Unifying words based on rules - (normalization)
 ex)
 * USA = US
 * uh-huh = uhhuh

-# 2. (normalization) Unifying upper and lower case
+# 2. Unifying upper and lower case - (normalization)